 We’ve also got an ebook that you might find useful with tips and tricks that cost little or nothing too, grab a copy at this link.

-We’re writing this series of blog posts with a focus on the small business owner, if there’s something you’d like us to cover at some point pop an email to firstname.lastname@example.org and I’ll be happy to discuss it with you.
+If there’s something you’d like us to cover at some point pop an email to firstname.lastname@example.org and I’ll be happy to discuss it with you.